- Home

 9. Curiosity can lead to greater self-awareness

-Self-awareness is about understanding who we are and why; for example, considering how past experiences have shaped us and taking complete responsibility for how we connect with and relate to other people.
+Self-awareness is about understanding who we are and why; for example, considering how past experiences have shaped us and taking responsibility for how we connect with others.

-Being curious about ourselves is an effective way to increase self-awareness because it encourages us to ask questions and reflect.
+Being curious about ourselves is an effective way to increase self-awareness, as it encourages us to ask questions and be reflective.

 10. Being curious can increase knowledge and work performance

-Since it drives us to ask more questions, explore new things, and search for deeper understandings, it’s no wonder that curiosity can increase our knowledge.
+Since it drives us to ask more questions, explore new things, and seek deeper understanding, it’s no wonder curiosity can increase our knowledge.

-But curiosity doesn’t only expose us to more information, research has also found that a curious mindset makes learning more effective and enjoyable.
-This is because it makes us more likely to actively engage with and remember what we learn.
+But curiosity doesn’t only expose us to more information; research has also found that a curious mindset makes learning more effective and enjoyable.
+This is because it makes us more likely to engage actively with learning.

-As a result, curiosity has been linked with improved learning, commitment, and performance at work, as well as increased academic achievement.
-Often, these factors mean that curious people are more likely to seek out new opportunities too.
+As a result, curiosity has been linked to improved learning, commitment, and performance at work, as well as increased academic achievement.
+Often, these factors mean curious people are more likely to seek new opportunities, too.

 11. Being curious may reduce anxiety